Kejun-WU/Kejun-WU.github.io/_pages/about.md

 Dr. Kejun Wu ([Faculty HomePage](http://faculty.hust.edu.cn/WuKejun/en/index.htm)) is currently a Lecturer/Assistant Professor at School of Electronic Information and Communications, Huazhong University of Science and Technology, Wuhan, China.
 Before that, he worked as a Research Fellow researcher at School of Electrical and Electronic Engineering, Nanyang Technological University (work with Prof. Yap Kim-Hui and [Chau Lap-Pui](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/prof-chau-lap-pui/?sc_lang=en)).
 He obtained his Ph.D. degree from Huazhong University of Science and Technology (supervised by You Yang), Master degree from Harbin Engineering University (supervised by [Chengtao Cai](http://cisse.hrbeu.edu.cn/info/1088/3385.htm)), and Bachelor degree from Shanghai University.
 His research interest includes Multimodal Large Language Models, Generative AI, High-dimensional Vision, and Learned Video Compression.
 He has over 50 publications in top-tier venues in the past 5 years.
 He is a Technical Committee Affiliate of IEEE SPS IVMSP and IEEE SPS MMSP.
 He serves as an Associate Editor / Editorial Board Member / Executive Guest Editor of IEEE OJSP, ASOC, JVCI, and JRTIP, etc., an Area Chair / Session Chair / Program Committee in AAAI 2026, AIGC 2025, IJCNN 2025, IEEE ICASSP 2024,ISCAS 2024, and MMSP2023.
-He is an IEEE Senior Member.
+He is an IEEE Senior Member.<br>
 🚀 &nbsp; Recruiting intern/ visiting/ Master students interested in the aforementioned research areas.
 On-site, remote, or hybrid interning/learning are welcome, Computing resources and allowance provided.
 <!--  Contact via <kjwu@hust.edu.cn>  -->

 </div>